2023 Autism Acceptance Month Press Release:

 About Autism Society of America

 The Autism Society’s mission is to create connections, empowering everyone in the Autism community with the resources needed to live fully.
 As the nation’s oldest leading grassroots Autism organization, the Autism Society and its 70+ affiliates serve over half a million members of the Autism community each year.
 It envisions a world where everyone in the Autism community is connected to the support they need, when they need it – including education, advocacy efforts, community programming, and supports and services throughout the lifespan.
-During Autism Acceptance Month, the Autism Society has a goal to fundraise to expand acceptance in practice for the Autism community.

 The Autism Society works everyday to measurably improve the quality of life for individuals and families affected by Autism, providing information and resources for communities to be more aware of Autism, promote acceptance, and be more inclusive in everyday life.
 Our local affiliate, CNY ASA is committed to assisting families in the Central New York area affected by Autism, reaching out to the community to promote awareness, disseminate information and provide educational and recreational programming.